ahoymarcus/nextjs-myjs-tech-blog/articles/containerization-overview-2022-03-15.md

 ###### A Example Case form the Docker CLI

+Here, a simple example from [Docker](https://docs.docker.com/get-started/overview/), so when this command bellow is run, the following happens (assuming you are using the default registry configuration):

 ```
 $ docker run -i -t ubuntu /bin/bash
 ```

-When you run this command, the following happens (assuming you are using the default registry configuration):

 1. If you do not have the ubuntu image locally, Docker pulls it from your configured registry, as though you had run docker pull ubuntu manually.
 2. Docker creates a new container, as though you had run a docker container create command manually.